gvalkov/python-evdev/docs/install.rst

 The latest stable version of *python-evdev* can be installed from pypi_, provided that you have a compiler, pip_ and the Python and Linux development headers installed on your system.
-Installing these is distribution specific and typically falls into one of the following:
+The exact packages are distribution specific and typically falls into one of the following:

 On a Debian compatible OS: